GPUOpen-Effects/FidelityFX-CLI/README.md

   If not set (default), treats input and output image as sRGB.
   If set, treats input and output image as linear.
   Works only when -FP16 is not specified.

-Supported input formats: BMP, PNG, ICO, JPG, TIF, GIF
+Supported formats: BMP, PNG, ICO, JPG, TIF, GIF
 ```

+## Additional information

-Written in C++ using Visual Studio 2019.
-No external dependencies other than the WIC API and Direct3D 11.
-Image file formats are handled using the [Windows Imaging Component (WIC)](https://docs.microsoft.com/en-us/windows/win32/wic/-wic-about-windows-imaging-codec) framework.
+Written in C++ using Visual Studio 2019 and Cmake.
+No external dependencies other than the Windows API and Direct3D 11.
+Image file formats are handled using the [Windows Imaging Component (WIC)](https://docs.microsoft.com/en-us/windows/win32/wic/-wic-about-windows-imaging-codec) framework (part of Windows API).
 Shaders are compiled to H files (with a little help from the [Fx Batch Compiler](https://github.com/sawickiap/FxBatchCompiler) tool) and bundled with the source code to build the executable.